robto09/CocktailCraft/README.md

 - **Order Management**: Place orders and track order history
 - **Favorites**: Save and manage favorite cocktails
 - **Reviews**: Read and submit reviews for cocktails
+- **Personalized Recommendations**: "You might also like" suggestions based on viewing history and preferences
 - **Dark Mode Support**: Adaptive UI that supports both light and dark themes with smooth transitions
 - **Offline Mode**: Browse recently viewed cocktails and favorites without internet connection
 - **Robust Error Handling**: User-friendly error messages with recovery options